MarimoElectronics/Yonaguni-docs/README.md

 ### **Power Supply**
 #### **USB Type-C (CN14)**
-  In order to operate Yonaguni, a USB PD AC adapter capable of 9V/3A (≥27W) is required.
+  In order to operate ADRV9002 RF-SoM, a USB PD AC adapter capable of 9V/3A (≥27W) is required.

   When using USB PD as a power source, J14 is always short.